 Background: CSA Staff Notice (SN) 81-335 (Dec.
 15, 2022) recognized the operational difficulties of a mandated move to T+1 for funds and confirmed that NI 81-102, Investment Funds, would not be amended to mandate T+1 when currently-T+2-settling debt, equity, ETFs, and derivatives move to T+1 on May 27, 2024.
 This will be the first time in most industry participants’ memory that the settlement cycle of these instruments and that of funds may differ.
 Manufacturer decisions regarding moving funds to T+1 aren’t straightforward where there are material holdings of securities from jurisdictions whose markets remain on a T+2 cycle, especially as not being fully invested, if required to hold larger amounts of cash, would mean that performance relative to benchmarks deteriorates.

 Survey efforts: Several efforts have been made to identify which funds will move from T+2 to T+1.
 Industry surveys have had modest response rates.
 Some surveys don’t have the enough detail.
 Others by recordkeepers/custodians/vendors only cover their own clients and results aren’t shared broadly.
 Fundserv has shared the several ways information will be accessible, with greater detail expected in May, which is too late for some.
 A number of dealers have said they haven't been receiving anything directly from many of the fund companies.
 At present, there is no central repository of information providing industry stakeholders with what dealers, advisors, and their clients should or may want to know.
 As well, because T+1 is voluntary, the change in a fund’s settlement cycle, rather than being “once every number of years” with the entire industry, could happen at any time going forward.
 That things will “shake themselves out” seems to be what some expect, but doesn’t necessarily make for a great client experience.
+Below are some of the reasons why making settlement cycle changes by fund known now is important.

 Advisors have a know-your-product (KYP) responsibility (which includes settlement cycle).
 They need time to consider the implications of a split T+1/T+2 cycle for their clients.
 One firm will refer advisors to the Fundserv Profiles.
 We aren’t aware of third-party vendors currently exposing the settlement date and it is uncertain how many, if any, inhouse dealer systems do.

-Investors have a right to know (and DIY investors may have a need to know) what could be considered a material fact.
-While CIRO (former IIROC) rules require settlement date to be included on confirms, it’s not certain how often this is reviewed; we aren’t aware that statements include settlement date.
+Investors should be advised of changes in settlement cycle and DIY investors may need to know what could be considered as a material fact.
+While CIRO (formerly IIROC) rules require settlement date to be included on confirms, it’s not certain how often this is reviewed; we aren’t aware that statements include settlement date.
 Up to now, we’ve heard that firms will put a notice with link to the Fund Profiles from which DIY investors can self-serve.
 One may put a general notice on a statement about T+1.
 One firm advised that they're just setting out a general T+1 notice, not necessarily pointing out that some funds may or may not move to T+1.
 To date, we’re not aware of intentions regarding direct-to-client T+1 communications on funds.

 Dealer/custodian systems issues: Some firms have legacy systems, with settlement dates hardcoded, that require more time to change.
 It's not straightforward to add a “simple” piece of information into a system and be able to use it: how to store, update, and maintain information can be complex and there are upstream and downstream effects.